Maxamillian Schneider

 Maxamillian Schneider is an American athlete in the sports of judo and wrestling.
 Schneider began practicing judo at a very early age.
 He graduated in 2012 from Lane Technical College Prep High School where he began his wrestling career.
-Schneider attended California Polytechnic State University in San Luis Obispo, California from 2012-2014.
+Schneider attended California Polytechnic State University in San Luis Obispo, California from 2012 to 2014.

 Judo

 As a junior in high school, Maxamillian represented the United States of America as a judoka at the inaugural 2010 Summer Youth Olympics in Singapore, where he won a gold medal after ending every match with an ippon.
 Maxamillian has represented the United States in many competitions around the world, including in Japan, Budapest, South Korea, and South Africa.
 At the age of 23 Maxamillian was selected as a training partner for the 2016 Olympic games.

 High School Wrestling

 As a freshman in 2009, Maxamillian placed second at the Illinois High School Association Wrestling Individual State Finals in the Class 3A 135 lbs. category, notably pinning then-senior Ellis Coleman of OPRF in the quarter finals.
 In 2010, Max became the state champion 145 lbs. and in 2012, he won his second state championship title at 152 lbs.

 Maxamillian is the first Chicago Public High School League wrestler to be a two-time state champion since 1953, and Lane Tech's first State wrestling champion in 64 years.